garybake/blog/content/2023_01_12_testing_pyspark_with_pytest.md

         yield spark_session
         print("teardown")

-The fixture has the fixture decorator.
+We are going to create our own spark fixture.
+The fixture has the @fixture decorator.
 Here we are using the startup and teardown functionality.
 For this we do the setup, yield what we need to the calling test and then do whatever teardown is needed.
 A pseudo code example may help

-    run initial code in fixture
+    run initialization/startup code in fixture
-    pass objects to test
+    create objects and pass them to the test run the test
-    run a test
     run tear down code in fixture

-In the file that runs the tests Project/tests/test_something.py
+In the file that runs the tests `Project/tests/test_something.py`

     import pytest